 In reality, change often occurs slowly, sometimes even gradually, and is only apparent after a long period.
 At other times, though, change can be rapid, and disorienting.
 But eventually, things settle down into new patterns.
 The late renown biologist Stephen Jay Gould described change as “punctuated equilibrium.”
 We experience it as a period where things seem “normal,” followed by a period of rapid change, in turn, followed by a “new normal” where things settle down again into a new taken-for-granted reality.

 Things are Changing

 The concept of punctuated equilibrium is useful as a framework for thinking about the changes that have taken place in learning technologies and the talent development industry over the last 75 years.
 Classrooms are a familiar way of delivering instruction, as the modern version of classroom teaching has been around for about 250 years.
 It is no surprise, then, that the period from the founding of the American Society for Training and Development (ASTD – now ATD) in 1943 to the end of the 20th century was based on the classroom and course-based technologies and that it culminated in the founding of several “corporate universities.”

 E-learning technologies, introduced as early as 1960, were designed to follow the same course-based model.
 Basically, including the presentation of materials followed by periodic assessments of learner achievement, reflected in a final grade or score at the end of the course.
-The technology that would eventual disrupt the seemingly entrenched classroom delivery of information pattern began with the invention of the transistor in December 1947 (exactly 70 years ago).
+The technology that would eventually disrupt the seemingly entrenched classroom delivery of information pattern began with the invention of the transistor in December 1947 (exactly 70 years ago).
 The transistor led to the miniaturization of electronics, shrinking devices from large boxes to handheld mobile phones and even smaller sensors that could be deployed everywhere.
 It is the growth of this technology, and the accompanying rapid rise in the power of computers, as well as the increasing sophistication of machine learning algorithms that is now (finally!) disrupting the talent development/learning and development industry.